 The Auxiliary administers hundreds of volunteer programs, gives tens of thousands of hours to its communities and to veterans, and raises millions of dollars to support its own programs, as well as other worthwhile charities familiar to Americans.

-SAL members include males of all ages whose parents of grandparents served in the US military and were eligible for American Legion membership.
+SAL members include males of all ages whose parents or grandparents served in the US military and were eligible for American Legion membership.
 Although SAL has its own membership, the organization is not a separate entity.
-Rather SAL is a program of the American Legion.
+Rather, SAL is a program of the American Legion.

 Frank C. Godfrey American Legion Post 12 is the perfect place to hold an upcoming meeting, party, reunion, shower, or reception!
 With two banquet facilities, rentals are available to the public for private events.

-The main hall can accommodate 200 people with the dance floor and 225 people without the dance floor.
+The main hall can accommodate 225 people with the dance floor and 250 people without the dance floor.
 It can also be transformed for a corporate event, dance, or seated affair.
 The second hall is available for more intimate events and can accommodate up to 80 people.
-Each hall has its own kitchen that can be used by those renting it.
+Each hall has its own kitchen that the renter will have limited access to.
 Tables and chairs will be provided; decorations must be compliant with the rules set forth by the American Legion.

 Located across from Norwalk High School, the American Legion is in close proximity to Interstate 95 and the Merritt Parkway.

-For information or to make an appointment to view the facilities, please contact Christa at 203.866.8249 or firstname.lastname@example.org to schedule an appointment.
+For information or to make an appointment to view the facilities, please contact us at 203.286.6001 or firstname.lastname@example.org to schedule an appointment.

 The American Legion's success depends entirely on active membership, participation, and volunteerism.
 The organization belongs to the people it serves and the communities in which it thrives.